Suddha Dibyaratana: Royal duties

-When she turned 40 years old in 1917, Suddha Dibyaratana gave 200,000 bahts to the Thai Red Cross Society, for building Chulalongkorn Hospital, to honour to her father.
+When she turned 40 years old in 1917, Suddha Dibyaratana gave 200,000 bahts to the Thai Red Cross Society, to build Chulalongkorn Hospital, to honor her father.
 When the hospital was completed, she named the building Suddhathip 2463.
 At present, the Chulalongkorn Hospital uses this building as the Nursing College.

 Later life

 After her father's death in 1910, she moved from her own residence in the Grand Palace to live with her mother, Queen Sukhumala Marasri and her younger brother, Paribatra Sukhumbandhu, the Prince of Nakhon Sawan.
 In later life, Princess Suddha Dibyaratana suffered from many ailments, including asthma.
 She died of pulmonary tuberculosis on 2 January 1922 at King Chulalongkorn Memorial Hospital in Bangkok.